bostrt/s_server/README.md

 command which starts up a simple SSL/TLS server.
 Self-signed certificates are generated on container start-up and used by `s_server`.
 You can also specify your own certificates by mounting a volume at `/certs` containing a `cert.pem` and `key.pem` which are automatically picked up by the container.
-If you want to use different filenames for the customer certs, you can override them using the environment variables `CERT_FILENAME` and `KEY_FILENAME`.
+If you want to use different filenames for the custom certs, you can override them using the environment variables `CERT_FILENAME` and `KEY_FILENAME`.

 # Usage